-Second arrest made over Siaosi Tulua's murder
+Second arrest made over Siaosi Tulua's death

 Local residents woke on Easter Sunday to see an armed police guard on the street as a homicide investigation was launched.

-Richards said although they had charged two people with the murder of Tulua, they still want to hear from people who have information relating to this investigation.
+Richards said although police had charged two people with the murder of Tulua, they still wanted to hear from people who had information relating to the investigation.

 "Even four months after Mr Tulua was shot and killed, our detectives continue to piece together the events surrounding his death," Richards said.